tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/install-management-agent-oca/install-management-agent-oca.md

   ![image of console navigation to compute instances](/../images/console-navigation-instance.png)

-2. Click the **Oracle Cloud Agent** tab.
-The list of plugins is displayed.
+2. Click the **Oracle Cloud Agent** (OCA) tab.
+The list of OCA plugins is displayed.
 Toggle the Enabled switch for the Management Agent plugin.

   ![image of enable management agent plugin](/../images/enable-management-agent-plugin.png)